awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-imagebuilder-distributionconfiguration-distribution.md

 ### Example AmiDistributionConfiguration schema<a name="aws-properties-imagebuilder-distributionconfiguration-distribution--examples--Example_AmiDistributionConfiguration_schema"></a>

-The following example shows the schema for the AmiDistributionConfiguration property\.
+The following example shows the schema for the AmiDistributionConfiguration property in both YAML and JSON format\.

 #### YAML<a name="aws-properties-imagebuilder-distributionconfiguration-distribution--examples--Example_AmiDistributionConfiguration_schema--yaml"></a>